CHANDLERNC/2d-game/README.md

 # 2D Dungeon Game

-An offline single-file HTML5 dungeon crawler with inline sprites, now featuring consumable potions and legendary gear.
+An offline single-file HTML5 dungeon crawler with inline sprites, now featuring consumable potions, legendary gear, and class-based heroes.

 ## Play the Game
 Open `index.html` in your browser.